slinkity/slinkity/www/src/docs/asset-management.md

 There are two situations where you may encounter this pitfall:

 - Permalinked files that aren't HTML.
-Ex. a `sitemap.njk` permalinked to a `sitemap.xml`
+Example: a `sitemap.njk` permalinked to a `sitemap.xml`.
 - Non-HTML resources that aren't referenced elsewhere.
-Ex. a passthrough copied `robots.txt`
+Example: a passthrough-copied `robots.txt`.

 This is where the `public/` directory comes in!

 ### The `public/` directory

 In short, anything nested inside a `public/` directory is off-limits for Vite to strip.
-You can also treat it as a "disappearing" directory, since the directory itself gets flattened in the build output.
+You can also treat it as a "disappearing" directory since the directory itself gets flattened in the build output.
 In other words, `_site/public/robots.txt` simply becomes `_site/robots.txt` without any further processing.

 [See Vite's documentation](https://vitejs.dev/guide/assets.html#the-public-directory) for more details and configuration options.